 What's the place like for nightlife, eating out etc?

-Plenty of bars show live football too, more often than not in Thai.
+Plenty of bars show live football too, more often than not with Thai commentary though.

 As is the case with most places, I Imagine, there are bars and restaurants scattered all around the area.
 There are a few all-you-can eat BBQ places about, one really nice place for just B140.
 As is the case with all these places, drinks and other items are relatively expensive.